ac427/github_api/README.md

-# simple bottle application which will create github issue using web
+# simple bottle application which will create github issue using webpage